ClementTsang/bottom/README.md

 - RAM and swap usage visualization

-- Network visualization for receiving and transmitting, on a log-graph scale
+- Network visualization for receiving and transmitting

 - Display information about disk capacity and I/O per second